 What Is Kubernetes?

 Kubernetes (K8s) is an open-source container orchestration platform.
 Engineers use it to deploy and manage clusters of hosts running Linux containers.
-Kubernetes works on public, private, and hybrid clouds, as well as on-premises.
+Kubernetes works on public, private, hybrid, and on-premises clouds.

 In 2015, Google donated Kubernetes to the Cloud Native Computing Foundation after designing, developing, and using it as BORG for almost a decade.
-RedHat, Amazon Web Services (AWS), and other vendors now contribute to the project.
+RedHat, Amazon Web Services (AWS), and other vendors are now contributing to the project.

 A few key features of Kubernetes include:

-- Auto-scaling – K8s automatically adds or reduces capacity to match your needs, including horizontal scaling.
+- Auto-scaling: K8s automatically adds or reduces the capacity to match your needs, including horizontal scaling.

 What are the advantages of Kubernetes?